University of Southern Philippines Foundation: Historical background

 In February 1995, USPF opened the non-academic skills-based Continuing Education Department, now known as the Learning Resource Center, in partnership with the Manpower Resource Center.

 In August 1996, the USP Alumni Hall, which houses the famous Rizaliana Museum, was inaugurated.

-In 1995-96, Bachelor of Science in Accountancy was given Government Recognition to conduct and operate the said course.
+In 1995–96, Bachelor of Science in Accountancy was given Government Recognition to conduct and operate the said course.

 In June 1999, the College of Law re-opened and a new graduate program, Master of Science in Environmental Management, was offered.

 On January 28, 2003, the Commission on Higher Education (CHED) issued a permit for USPF to open and conduct the First Year of the four-year Bachelor of Science in Nursing starting June 2003.

 On March 5, 2003, CHED issued Government Recognition No. 104 s.
-2003 to conduct and operate the four-year Bachelor of Science in Information Technology (BSIT) course, effective SY 2003-2004.
+2003 to conduct and operate the four-year Bachelor of Science in Information Technology (BSIT) course, effective SY 2003–2004.

 Two years after the groundbreaking for the Agustin Jereza Building, on January 6, 2004, it already became home to the College of Nursing, College of Law, College of Computer Studies and Information Technology, the College of Engineering and Architecture, and the Escolastico Duterte Library.

-Additional courses opened during the School Year 2004–2005, specifically Bachelor of Science in Office Administration, Bachelor of Science in Pharmacy, Diploma in Special Education, and Diploma in Professional Education.
+Additional courses opened during the School Year 2004–2005, specifically Bachelor of Science in Office Administration, Bachelor of Science in pharmacy, Diploma in Special Education, and Diploma in Professional Education.

 On June 10, 2005, CHED issued Government Recognition to conduct and open the Post Baccalaureate Diploma in Community Development and Bachelor of Science Entrepreneurship.

 On December 1, 2005, the Board of Trustees appointed Dr. Alicia P. Cabatingan as the new University President following the death of Dr. Ronald R. Duterte in November 2005.
 Dr. Cabatingan paved the way for the PACUCOA Accreditation of the different programs of the university.

 In February 2006, the College of Arts and Sciences and the College of Education successfully passed the PACUCOA Level I Accreditation.

-During the school year 2007-2008, USPF topped in two of the most prestigious licensure exams in the country.
+During the school year 2007–2008, USPF topped in two of the most prestigious licensure exams in the country.
 In the same year, the university processed the accreditation of the School of Business and Management, the College of Computer Studies and Information Technology, and the Basic Education departments of the Mabini and Lahug campuses.

 On July 1, 2017, after the retirement of Dr. Alicia P. Cabatingan, Atty.
-Paulino A. Yabao was installed as the new University President, who continued the efforts in further improving the University’s academic reputation.
+Paulino A. Yabao was installed as the new University President.